AHartNtkn/AHartNtkn.github.io/_posts/2021-11-29-An-Optimal-and-Feasible-Pairing-Function.md

 |(x, y)| ≤ |x| + |y| + ||x|| + ||y||
 ```

 Giving a hard bound for something like bounded arithmetic reasoning.
-I'm not sure if there's a way to rephrase the bound to be tighter, but this is pretty tight as is.
 The second pairing function has a slightly looser bound of

 ```
 |(x, y)| ≤ |x| + |y| + ||x|| + ||y|| + 1